brillout/wildcard-api/docs/conceptual-faq.md

 </sup>

 <sup>
-We like talking with our users :-).
+We like talking with our users!
 </sup>

 <br/>